- Live Rates

-There is a lot to take into consideration deciding between purchasing a pre-existing home of land to build a home.
-You need to think about the location of where you would like your new home to be, the size of the home and lot it sits on, how much it will cost, what details of the home matter to you.
+There is a lot to take into consideration deciding between purchasing a pre-existing home or buying land to build a home on.
+You need to think about the location of where you would like your new home to be, the size of the home and the lot it sits on, how much it will cost, what details of the home matter to you.
 The same goes for selling land or your home.
-In this blog post we outline points to think about when finding the best solution for you.
+In this blog post, we outline points to think about when finding the best solution for you.

 The location of your new home may be one of the most important factors that play into finding the right home for you.
 You’ll need to assess the neighborhood and community surrounding the area, and the amount of acreage that you would like to have.
 The location also plays a significant factor in the price of the lot or home you will be purchasing as well.

 For instance, the cost of land in King County can be significantly higher than land near the Tri-Cities.
 If you are looking to build a vacation home, the cost of waterfront property could vary from land located in a forest area.
 Before closing on a home you will most likely have the home inspected to make sure everything is working properly and is up to code, so think twice before buying in an old neighborhood.

 When buying land to build your own home, you may have more freedom when choosing a location than purchasing a pre-existing home because you will have to choose a home from where houses are already built.
 However, if you are looking for a home in a more urban environment, finding an empty lot to build on may not be an option.
 When purchasing land to build a home on, make sure you do your homework before you buy.

 Purchasing land takes some more attention.
 First, you will want to have the land surveyed for any potential risk.
 Then you will want to make sure you know about any environmental restrictions, zoning guidelines, and permitting necessary for when you start to build your home.
 You don’t want to end up with a piece of land that you aren’t able to build on.